ORM Connection Lifecycle Hooks

 Align pool_timeout with hook execution latency to avoid premature checkout failures.
 Set pool_timeout to 10–30 seconds for internal services and 5–10 seconds for user-facing endpoints.
 Configure max_overflow to absorb hook-induced delays during traffic spikes.
 A safe baseline is max_overflow = pool_size * 0.5.

 Enable connection validation queries on checkout only when proxy health checks are insufficient.
-Use SELECT 1 or SELECT 1 FROM DUAL to minimize CPU overhead.
+Use SELECT 1 or SELECT 1 FROM DUAL (MySQL) to minimize CPU overhead.
 Disable validation on checkin to prevent redundant round trips.
 Monitor pool_overflow_count and pool_wait_time to dynamically adjust sizing.

 Configuration Examples